nilangi-ediri/WellSpace/README.md

 #Step 5: Create API Routes
 Information API

-Create a new file in the Routes directory:
+-Create a new file in the Routes directory:

 bash
 Copy code
 touch Routes/information.js

-Quizzes API
+-Quizzes API

 Create another file in the Routes directory: